Darna: The Mango Comics miniseries

-DARNA Issue #3: Written by Boboy Yonzon, pencils and inks by Gilbert Monsanto.

 Fictional character biography

-The story of Darna begins with a village girl named Narda who lives in the provincial town Barrio Masambong with her brother Ding.
-The siblings were orphaned and consequently adopted by their grandmother Lola Asay.
+The story of Darna begins with a village girl named Narda who lives in the provincial town of Masambong with her brother Ding.
+The siblings were orphaned and consequently adopted by their grandmother Asay.
 Narda loves to sing while her younger brother, Ding, plays the harmonica very well.
-Sometimes, Narda and Ding go from house to house and sing for the money to help their grandmother to support their daily needs.
+Sometimes, Narda and Ding go from house to house and sing for money to help their grandmother support their daily needs.
 While playing a game of "Hide and Seek" one night, Narda saw a shooting star in the night sky.
-The celestial object crashed into woods.
+The celestial object crashed into the woods.
 Impressed by its beauty, she picked it up and decided to keep it.
 When her playmates started looking for her, she immediately hid the white stone in her mouth to prevent her playmates from taking it from her.

 The white stone came alive and went down her throat into her stomach.
 She began to experience psychic flashes that flooded her mind with alien images of worlds far away which caused her to fall unconscious.
-She was found by Lola Asay, who took her home and put her to bed.
+She was found by her grandma, who took her home and put her to bed.
 When Narda woke up, she was back at home with her grandmother and her brother, Ding.
 They asked her what happened and she related her bizarre experience.
 When her grandmother asked her what the inscription was on the white stone she swallowed, Narda yelled ...
 "DARNA!"
 Her grandmother and brother were both startled by a flash of light and smoke that filled the room.
 Where Narda once stood, there now was a tall, beautiful warrior woman.
 She explained to them that she was "Darna of the Planet Marte" and that she was sent to Earth to face the forces of darkness and hatred that afflicted the world.
 Narda was channeling the alien woman.
 After she assured them that she meant no harm, Darna changed back to Narda by saying the latter's name.

 Alter egos

 Narda

 Regardless of its many incarnations, the story of Darna begins with a village girl named Narda who finds a small white stone, a tiny meteorite from outer space.
-Narda swallows the stone and shouts "Darna," she becomes a mighty warrior ready to defend Earth from evil forces.
+Narda swallows the stone, and when she shouts "Darna," she becomes a mighty warrior ready to defend Earth from evil forces.